 5. Check the level of the coolant.
 The liquid level should be between the two indicator lines on the wall of the coolant well.
-If the level is below the bottom indicator line, add a 1:1 mixture of distilled water and propylene glycol until the liquid is at the top indicator line.
-If the coolant level is unusually low because of spillage, add 1:1 mixture of propylene glycol and water until the liquid is at the top indicator line.
-Add coolant in an area where spills can be managed appropriately.
+If the level is below the bottom indicator line, fill the coolant well with coolant (a ZOLL-approved 50% propylene glycol / 50% deionized water mixture) until the liquid level reaches the MAX line.Add coolant in an area where spills can be managed appropriately.